 Seeds are rounded, deeply lobed, soft yellow-brown, long-petiolated, haired oval, notched at apex.

 V. hederifolia responds to a brief cold period before germination (cold-germinator), and needs a flat seed bed for germination.

 More than 10 years.

 Additional Crop Information

-Veronica hederifolia requires a lot of open space for establishment during emergence and tillering of winter cereals and during youth development of row crops.
+Veronica hederifolia requires sufficient open space for establishment during emergence and tillering of winter cereals and during youth development of row crops.
 It competes for nutrients and significant yield loss only occurs at densities higher than 25 plants/m² (2.3/sq. ft.).

 Integrated Crop Management

-Mechanical weed control methods at early growth stages results in good control of this weed.
+Mechanical weed control at early growth stages results in good control of this weed.

 Choose directly from Category